 The rest of this paper is organised as follows.
-Section II introduces the state of the art and motivation.
-Section III discusses previous work, components, and used resources.
-Section IV presents the required implementation features and sample scenarios.
-Section V presents the resulting conceptual knowledge solution.
-Section VI presents evaluation references to directly related implementations, research, development, and cases studies.
-Section VII summarises the lessons learned, conclusions, and future work.
+Sections II and III introduce the state of the art and motivation and discuss previous work, components, and used resources.
+Sections IV and V discuss basic practical examples of conceptual knowledge formalisation and present representative examples of multidisciplinary knowledge complements.
+Section VI presents the resulting conceptual knowledge solution.
+Sections VII and VIII evaluate the resulting subset, directly related implementations, research, development, and cases studies and summarise the lessons learned, conclusions, and future work.